Asciminib (Scemblix®)

 Fatigue

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team for helpful tips on dealing with this side effect.
+Talk to your provider for helpful tips on dealing with this side effect.

 Nausea and/or Vomiting

-Talk to your oncology care team so they can prescribe medications to help you manage nausea and vomiting.
+Talk to your provider so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try saltines, or ginger ale to lessen symptoms.

-Call your oncology care team if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.
+Call your provider if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Diarrhea

 Diarrhea can be a serious side effect of this medication.
-Notify your care provider if you start to have diarrhea to determine which medications you should be taking.
+Notify your provider if you start to have diarrhea to determine which medications you should be taking.
 Diarrhea can lead to dehydration so it is important to manage this side effect.

 Liver Toxicity

-This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
-Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.
+This medication can cause liver toxicity, which your provider may monitor for using blood tests called liver function tests.
+Notify your provider if you notice yellowing of the skin or eyes, if your urine appears dark or brown, or if you have pain in your abdomen (belly), as these can be signs of liver toxicity.

 - Heart Problems: This medication can heart and blood vessel problems such as heart attack, stroke, blood clots, blockage of the arteries, heart failure, and abnormal heartbeats.
 Call your provider or 911 right away if you have shortness of breath, chest pain or pressure, feel like your heart is racing, new swelling, dizziness, sudden weight gain, numbness or weakness on one side of your body, loss of vision, trouble talking, pain in your arms, legs, back, neck or jaw, headache, or severe stomach pain.